Formation Skydiving

 Mixed Formation Skydiving (MFS):

-A team of two and their videographer exit the plane from 13,000 ft.
-Above Ground Level (AGL).
-They have thirty five seconds from their exit to complete as many of the scoring formations for that round as possible.
+A team of two and their videographer exit the plane from 13,000 feet above ground level (AGL).
+They have 35 seconds from their exit to complete as many of the scoring formations for that round as possible.
 Each round has a separate draw of formations.
-The formations in MFS include non-belly to earth body orientations.
-There are ten rounds in Mixed Formation Skydiving.
-There are two competitive classes: Advanced and Open.
+The formations in MFS include non-belly-to-earth body orientations.
+There are 10 rounds in mixed formation skydiving and two classes: advanced and open.

 Vertical Formation Skydiving (VFS):

-A team of four skydivers and one videographer exit the plane from 13,000 ft.
-AGL.
-They have thirty five seconds from their exit to complete as many of the scoring formations for that round as possible.
+A team of four skydivers and one videographer exit the plane from 13,000 feet AGL.
+They have 35 seconds from their exit to complete as many of the scoring formations for that round as possible.
 Each round has a separate draw of formations.
 The formations in VFS include head-up or head-down orientations.
-There are ten rounds in Vertical Formation Skydiving.
-There are three competitive classes: Intermediate, Advanced and Open.
+The advanced and open classes of VFS have 10 rounds; the intermediate class has six rounds.